xsc/alfred-workflows-nix/README.md

 #### Activation

-Every packages comes with an activation script.
+Every package comes with an activation script.
 The passthru option `activationScript` points at the script, relative to the package directory, which you can use however you see fit, e.g.: